ishanchenthooran/SwingSense/README.md

 # SwingSense 🏌️‍♂️🏌️‍♀️

 ## Inspiration
-Golf has been a part of my life since I was five years old, and over the years, I’ve progressed from a beginner to holding an 8 handicap today.
+Golf has been a part of my life since I was five years old, and over the years, I’ve progressed from a beginner to becoming a competitive player.
 Along the way, I’ve faced challenges at every stage of the game, from struggling to hit consistent shots to refining advanced techniques.

-Even now, I’m constantly working to improve my game.
+Since starting university, it hasn’t been as easy to get rounds in and stay on the course as much as I’d like.
+I wanted a way to stay connected to the game while continuing to improve.
 Without professional lessons, self-learning can be frustrating—finding actionable feedback isn’t always easy.

-This inspired me to create **SwingSense**—an AI-powered coaching platform designed to provide golfers of all skill levels with personalized feedback, training plans, and resources to make self-learning more effective and accessible.
+This inspired me to create **SwingSense**—an AI-powered coaching platform built not just for myself, but for golfers of all skill levels, to provide personalized feedback, training plans, and resources that make improvement more accessible and effective.

 ---